nonceis a randomly generated token that should be used only one time.

-The important things to remember for nonces with respect to (CSP) is that we only use our nonce once (for one request), and they should be so random that no one could guess it.
+The important thing to remember for nonces with respect to (CSP) is that we only use our nonce once (for one request), and they should be so random that no one could guess it.

 nonce is one of the easiest ways to allow the execution of inline scripts in a Content Security Policy (CSP).
 Here's how one might use it with the CSP

-NOTE: We are using the phrase: r@nd0m to denote a random value.
+NOTE: We are using the phrase: rAnd0m to denote a random value.
 You should use a cryptographically secure random token generator to generate a nonce value.
 The random nonce value should only be used for a single HTTP request.